Xilinx/Embedded-Design-Tutorials/docs/Introduction/Zynq7000-EDT/8-custom-ip-driver-linux.md

 ### Connecting an AXI4-Lite Compliant Custom Slave IP

-In this section, you will connect the AXI4-Lite compliant custom slave peripheral IP that you created in [Example Project: Creating Peripheral IP](#example-project-creating-peripheral-ip).
+In this section, you will connect the AXI4-Lite compliant custom slave peripheral IP that you created in [Creating Peripheral IP](#creating-peripheral-ip).

-1. Open the Vivado project you previously created in [Example Project: Creating a New Embedded Project with Zynq SoC](2-using-zynq.md#example-project-creating-a-new-embedded-project-with-zynq-soc).
+1. Open the Vivado project you previously created in [Creating a New Embedded Project with Zynq SoC](2-using-zynq.md#creating-a-new-embedded-project-with-zynq-soc).

 2. Add the custom IP to the existing design.
 Right-click the Diagram view and select **Add IP**.